rabulsara02/cse15l-lab-reports/lab-report-1.md

 ```
 1. `cd` The working directory when the first command was run was just `/home`.
 And the reason we got an empty output for cd was because we did not specify a directory to go to.
 The output is not an error for the empty case.
+When we use cd without any inputs, it basically "changes directory" to your current working directory, or in other words, doesn't actually "change" anything.

 2. `cd 1ecture1`
 The working directory when we do `cd lecture1` changes our working directory to `/home/lecture1`.